aspiringLilCoder/Group-10-Weekly-Assignments-Encode-Club-EVM-Bootcamp-Q4-2024/README.md

 ## 🧑‍💻Team members:

-We refer the members by their discord username for simplicity.
+We refer the members by their discord display name for simplicity.

 | ID    |  Discord Username   |
 |---------|-------------------|